 Climate also played a role as grapevines grown in the warmer temperatures of the Midi produce higher yields of consistently ripe grapes.
 That’s not the case in Bordeaux.
 Bordeaux is a cooler, maritime climate which causes higher levels of fungal diseases that lowers yields of healthy grapes.

 how the growers, the merchants and the top 80 famous chateaux in Bordeaux react...

-So growers in Bordeaux lobbied local and national governments for a new ‘Bordeaux’ appellation.
+So growers of inexpensive wine in Bordeaux lobbied local and national governments for a new ‘Bordeaux’ appellation.
 They took to the streets to protest the cheap wine brought from the Midi (that was then bottled and labelled as ‘Bordeaux’).

-But not everyone supported this in Bordeaux.
-Indeed, the merchants opposed it because now they had extra taxes and accounting to do.
+But not everyone supported this.
+Indeed, the merchants opposed it because now they would have extra taxes and accounting to do.
 Frustratingly this coincided with historically low prices for finished wine.
 To them, there was no reason to have a ‘Bordeaux’ appellation since it could only guarantee a wine’s origin, not its quality.

 The Bordelais producers of the top chateaux were also dissatisfied.
-These were the 80 chateaux famously enshrined in the 1855 Classification for the Paris World Exposition.
+These were the 80 chateaux mentioned above who are famously enshrined in the 1855 Classification for the Paris World Exposition.